 The vague familiarity of this town, like so many other historic country towns in America, beckons travelers to stop, smell the flowers, and enjoy their offerings.

 The Historic Springs of Virginia

-Hot Springs, Warm Springs; they are a bit confusing to keep straight and we will not even mention Boiling Springs, which we ventured into as lost tourists.
+Warm Springs, Hot Springs, Virginia; they are a bit confusing to keep straight and we will not even mention Boiling Springs, which we ventured into as lost tourists.
 Hot Springs is the jewel of Bath Country, housing the 18th-century historic Omni Homestead Resort.
 I have stayed at the resort before and it is nothing short of spectacular.

 My favorites Homestead activities are afternoon tea, the front patio rocking chairs, and swimming in their indoor pool, which is fed by the local warm mineral springs water.
 Though the greatest pleasure of all is to enjoy afternoon tea in the Great Hall with guests and visitors between 3 and 4 PM.

 The Homestead is unique in that it truly looks like a massive hospital from the days of yore when you first drive up and see it poking through the mountains.
 However, as you snake you way to the hidden entrance, you will be impressed by the beauty and simplicity of this National Historic Landmark.
 Twenty-two American Presidents have stayed at the resort.